onomatopoetica/employee-tracker/README.md

 ## Acceptance Criteria

 ```
-GIVEN a command-line application that accepts user input
+GIVEN a command line application that accepts user input
 WHEN prompted, I am able to add new departments, roles, or employees
 WHEN prompted, I am able to view departments, roles, employees, or update employee roles
 THEN when I am finished, I can view all of my updates in a table of my employee information